 Quality Improvement and Audits.
 Therapists and members of our quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the healthcare and services we provide.
 For example: When we perform audits for documentation, proper scanning of information into our record system and billing, a random sampling of patient records will be accessed to determine if proper procedures were followed and to correct any errors discovered.

-New Services.
-We may also look at your medical information and decide that another treatment or a new service we offer may interest you and communicate with you regarding the new treatment, fundraising or new service.
+New Services/Fundraising.
+We may also look at your medical information and decide that another treatment, fundraising or a new service we offer may interest you and communicate with you regarding the new treatment, fundraising or new service.
 You have the right to opt out of receiving these communications.

 Business associates.
 There are some services provided in our organization through business contracts.
 When these services are contracted, we may disclose your protected health information to our business associate, so that they can perform the job we’ve ask them to do.
 To protect your health information, however, we require the business associate to appropriately safeguard your protected health information.